Bios - Staff and Board

 Kim Trapasso, LCSW, PT Counseling Program Manager/Supervisor

-Kim is a licensed clinical social worker (LCSW) with over 10 years of experience working with children and families.
-Prior to joining Pelham Together in 2023 for the launch of Pelham Together Counseling, Kim was a social worker and clinician at Westchester Institute for Human Development’s Family Program, specializing in providing mental health services to children and families involved in the Westchester County Child Welfare system.
-Kim’s experience as a social worker includes providing individual and group therapy to children, facilitating caregiver support groups, teaching parenting skills, and the training and supervision of graduate students of social work.
+Kim is a licensed clinical social worker (LCSW) with over a decade of experience working with children and families.
+Prior to joining Pelham Together in 2023 for the launch of Pelham Together Counseling, Kim was a social worker and clinician at Westchester Institute for Human Development’s Family Program, specializing in providing mental health services to families involved in the Westchester County Child Welfare system.
+Kim is trained and certified in a number of evidence-based practices and her experience as a social worker includes providing individual and group therapy to children, facilitating caregiver support groups, teaching parenting skills, and the training and supervision of graduate students of social work.
 Kim received her MSW from Fordham Graduate School of Social Service and has a Bachelor's degree in Elementary Education and Psychology.
 Prior to becoming a social worker, Kim’s experience working for non-profits includes teaching preschool at Easter Seals Project Explore and providing behavioral therapy to children with disabilities at Jewish Family and Children’s Service (Waltham, MA).
-She has been a resident of Westchester County for much of her life and enjoys spending time with her husband and two-year-old daughter.
+Kim is passionate about using creative and developmentally appropriate interventions with the children she is working with, especially art and play therapy.
+Kim has been a Westchester County resident for much of her life and is a Mom to two girls.
+In her time outside of work, she loves spending time with her family, being crafty with her daughter, and enjoying time in nature.

 Executive Board